mmeyer/deep-learning-vm/README.md

   - pandas, 0.18.1
   - scipy, 0.18.1

-In addition, an ~~Ipython~~ Jupyter notebook server is also installed.
+In addition, a Jupyter notebook server is also installed.
 You can view it from the host's browser at http://localhost:8100.
+Password : password

 ### Testing Keras
 This VM comes with a few notebooks (with required datasets).